 let t1 be the time remaining for T3346 timeout at switch off and let t be the time elapsed between switch off and switch on.
 If t1 is greater than t, then the timer shall be restarted with the value t1 – t.
 If t1 is equal to or less than t, then the timer need not be restarted.
 If the UE is not capable of determining t, then the UE shall restart the timer with the value t1.

-Editor's note: Whether dual priority is supported in 5GS and how it is handled in the NAS level 5GMM congestion control are FFS.

 If the UE enters a new PLMN while timer T3346 is running, and the new PLMN is not equivalent to the PLMN where the UE started timer T3346, the UE shall stop timer T3346 when initiating 5GMM procedures in the new PLMN.

-If timer T3346 is running or is deactivated, and the UE is a UE configured for high priority access in selected PLMN, then the UE is allowed to initiate 5GMM procedures.
+If timer T3346 is running or is deactivated, and the UE is a UE configured for high priority access in selected PLMN, or the UE wants to initiate signalling for emergency services or emergency services fallback, then the UE is allowed to initiate 5GMM procedures.

+5.3.10 Handling of DNN based congestion control

+The AMF may detect and start performing DNN based congestion control when one or more DNN congestion criteria as specified in 3GPP TS 23.501 [5] are met.
+The AMF may store a DNN congestion back-off timer on a per UE and congested DNN basis.
+If the UE does not provide a DNN for a non-emergency PDU session, then the AMF uses the selected DNN or the DNN associated with the PDU session corresponding to the 5GSM procedure.

+When DNN based congestion control is activated at the AMF, the AMF performs the congestion control as specified in subclause 5.4.5 and the UE performs the congestion control as specified in subclause 5.4.5 and subclause 6.2.7.

+5.3.11 Handling of S-NSSAI based congestion control

+The AMF may detect and start performing S-NSSAI based congestion control when one or more S-NSSAI congestion criteria as specified in 3GPP TS 23.501 [5] are met.
+The AMF may store an S-NSSAI congestion back-off timer on a per UE, congested S-NSSAI, and optionally DNN basis.
+If the UE does not provide a DNN for a non-emergency PDU session, then the AMF uses the selected DNN or the DNN associated with the PDU session corresponding to the 5GSM procedure.

+When S-NSSAI based congestion control is activated at the AMF, the AMF performs the congestion control as specified in subclause 5.4.5 and the UE performs the congestion control as specified in subclause 5.4.5 and subclause 6.2.8.

-5.3.10 Handling of local emergency numbers
+5.3.12 Handling of local emergency numbers

 The network may send a Local emergency numbers list or an Extended local emergency numbers list or both, in the REGISTRATION UPDATE ACCEPT message, by including the Emergency number list IE and the Extended emergency number list IE, respectively.